bitcoin/bitcoin/doc/developer-notes.md

 - `LogTrace(BCLog::CATEGORY, fmt, params...)` should be used in place of `LogDebug` for log messages that would be unusable on a production system, e.g. due to being too noisy in normal use, or too resource intensive to process.
-These will be logged if the startup options `-debug=category -loglevel=category:trace` or `-debug=1 -loglevel=trace` are selected.
+These will be logged if the startup options `-trace=category` or `-trace=1` are selected.

 Note that the format strings and parameters of `LogDebug` and `LogTrace` are only evaluated if the logging category is enabled, so you must be